Chee Soon Juan: Rally outcomes and resulting arrests

+Additional legal challenges

 Despite a rule in Singapore that bans podcasting during elections, Chee released a political podcast on 23 April 2006.
 However, on the order of the Elections Department, it was taken down by 25 April 2006.
 Another defamation lawsuit was brought against Chee following an article published in the SDP's party newspaper, The New Democrat, which questioned the role of the Singapore government in the 2005 National Kidney Foundation scandal.
 Chee was ordered to pay damages to Prime Minister Lee Hsien Loong and former Prime Minister Lee Kuan Yew as a result of this.

 Chee was fined $5,000.
 On 23 November 2006, he was jailed for five weeks for failing to pay the fine.
 Two other SDP members, Gandhi Ambalam and Yap Keng Ho, were also imprisoned.

 While in prison in November 2006, Chee reportedly became ill, leading to speculation from the SDP that he had been poisoned.
 A statement released by the SDP noted that Chee was feeling nauseous and dizzy, and was unable to sleep.
 Four days later, the Ministry for Home Affairs (MHA) asserted that Chee was treated the "same as other prisoners", and that the SDP's claims were "baseless, malicious and seek to undermine the reputation of the Singapore Prison Service".
 On 3 December 2006, after the doctor at the Queenstown Remand Prison had found traces of blood in Chee's urine, he was admitted under guard to Changi General Hospital.
 On 10 December, about a dozen of Chee's supporters, including members of his family, held a protest march starting at the Speakers' Corner and ending at Queenstown Remand Prison, where Chee was incarcerated.
 Several foreign non-government organisations released statements expressing concerns about Chee's health and treatment in prison.

 Chee was released on 16 December 2006, two weeks short of his full sentence as a result of good behaviour in jail.
 Two days later, he published a statement on what happened during his stint in prison.
 He claimed that his food tray was marked, and that the light in his cell had remained on during the night, causing sleep deprivation.
 Two days later, the MHA replied to this, claiming "Chee's insinuations about being the victim of a food conspiracy are ridiculous and a product of his own mischief...", and that "Chee's purported 'ailment' in prison served only to provide an expedient story for his associates and foreign supporters to faithfully distort and exploit for political mileage".
 Chee immediately released another statement rebutting this, claiming "the MHA's statement is riddled with inconsistencies, contradictions and outright lies".

 On 8 January 2007, a hearing began for charges that Chee had attempted to leave the country without a permit despite being a bankrupt.